Soorya-Rethin/website/cv.md

 </div> -->

 <div>
+I design and study quantum algorithms, and hunt for quantum advantage.
+I am an applied research senior associate at the Global Technologies and Applied Research team at JPMorgan Chase.

-I design and study quantum algorithms.
-I am pursuing my Ph.D. from Cornell University, working with <a href="https://www.markwilde.com">Dr. Mark M. Wilde</a>.
+I graduated from Cornell University with a Ph.D. in Applied and Engineering Physics.
+My advisor was <a href="https://www.markwilde.com">Dr. Mark M. Wilde</a>.
 I have worked on several broad areas, including symmetries, distinguishability measures, variational algorithms, among others.

+I am currently interested in certified randomness and its applications.
 </div>

 <div class="cv-spacer"></div>